Myer sacks lying executive on his first day: How were they duped?

 The media jumped all over the story.
 I was interviewed for 10 minutes on Sydney radio station 2UE by morning host, Angela Catterns about the story.
-Later in the day an AFR journalist called me to seek comment.
+Later in the day, an AFR journalist called me seeking comment.

 On the day of Flanagan’s appointment being made public the CEO of Myer, Bernie Brookes said: ‘Andrew set up Zara in Australia and was looking after 800 stores throughout Asia, and before that he was with Walmart and Tesco, so he has this worldly experience that will help us look at things in a different perspective,’ he said.

 There will be some very red faces all ’round after this massive howler.
 The recruitment firm named by Fairfax Media, Quest Personnel, has the double whammy of a massive credit (I suspect around the $150k mark) and an even more massive credibility hit.
 I can’t even begin to imagine how much finger-pointing and arse-covering there must be going on right now.